-Donald Trump: Midterms point to rising challenges for former president
+Donald Trump and US midterms: How bad was his night?

 The wave, however, turned out to be more of a wavelet.
 Mr Trump's announcement - likely a long hinted at 2024 presidential run - will come after an election in which many of his endorsed candidates underperformed, throwing into question the continued viability of the "Make America Great Again" brand of US conservatism.

-Perhaps more concerning for the former President was the resounding success of Florida Governor - and potential 2024 rival - Ron DeSantis, who celebrated a "win for the ages" in his re-election bid as his tensions with Mr Trump spilled out into the open.
+Perhaps more concerning for the former president was the resounding success of Florida governor - and potential 2024 rival - Ron DeSantis, who celebrated a "win for the ages" in his re-election bid as his tensions with Mr Trump spilled out into the open.

 Let's take a look at how the midterms have gone so far for Mr Trump, and what they might mean for his political future.

-All eyes on Florida
+All eyes on Ron DeSantis

 While Republican candidates across the country met unexpectedly tight races, Mr DeSantis, 44, swept to a nearly 20-point landslide victory over Democratic challenger Charlie Crist, including a clear majority among Latino voters.
-Four year's ago, by comparison, he won by less than half a percentage point.
+Four years ago, by comparison, he won by less than half a percentage point.

 The win will further fuel speculation of a potential presidential run in 2024.
 At his victory party in Tampa on Tuesday night, his supporters chanted "two more years!" - starkly highlighting the appeal of a man some journalists and Republican observers have dubbed "Trump with substance" or "Trump 2.0".